stratis-storage/stratis-docs/content/stratis-release-notes-2.3.0.md

 Remarks
 -------

-The `Bind` method may be called with any Clevis pin and configuration.
+The `Bind` method may be called with any Clevis pin and configuration;
-However the Stratis project supports only the "tang" and "tpm" pins as those are the pins that may be designated via `stratis`.
+we expect that any valid Clevis pin and configuration can be used to bind the devices in a pool.
+However the Stratis project officially supports only the "tang" and "tpm" pins as those are the pins that may be designated via `stratis`.
 Support for additional Clevis policies may be introduced into `stratis` in later releases.

 <!-- more -->